JangSeongwon/MURM/README.md

 --------------------------

-# Next Process for Paper 2

 *More updated model with HRL

 In Low-level policy: Active-view and Global-view can be considered more suitably and efficiently
 -Finding and detection of the object: Considering a more variety of initial state in terms of active-view camera
 -Pick & Placing in Multi-view task: More organized reward function and structure of MURM
-***Furthermore, Hierarchical multi-scale latent maps can deal with high-resolution images needed necessarily for complicated tasks.***
+Furthermore, Hierarchical multi-scale latent maps can deal with high-resolution images needed necessarily for complicated tasks.

 --------------------------
 Possible implementation of VQVAE2: